ksc-fe/kpc/components/grid/demos/pushPull.md

 1. `pull` defines the number of rasters whose columns are from the right border
 2. `push` defines the number of rasters in the column from the left border

-> Sorting by `pull` and `push` can have better browser compatibility, of course, if you don't need to support IE9 and below, you can
-> Sort using the order of the flex layout
+> Sorting by `pull` and `push` can have better browser compatibility.
+Of course, if you don't need to support IE9 and below, you can use the order of flex layout to sort.

 ```vdt
 import {Row, Col} from 'kpc/components/grid';